Moment

 Best For: Photographers wanting an affordable option to capture warmer-toned images of any scene or subject.

-Kodak Gold 200 is one of the most accessible film stocks on the market, as you can find this bad boy in almost any nearby gas station or Walgreens equivalent.
+Kodak Gold 200 is one of the most accessible film stocks on the market.
+You can find this bad boy in almost any nearby gas station or Walgreens equivalent.
 Gold 200 is the Bladerunner of all film stocks, curating a warm contrast and haze around subjects of any valor.
 The long exposure latitude can make it hard to catastrophically under or overexpose a shot, and the signature warm Kodak tones are ideal for nostalgic holiday snaps or family snags.

 Affordable